 Intraluminal esophageal obstruction is a common emergency in horses and is caused by impaction of ingested feed material.
 The most frequent sites of impaction are the proximal esophagus and just cranial to the thoracic inlet.
-Predisposing factors include bolting of feed, poor dentition, recent sedation, poor feed quality, recent feed changes, and dehydration.
+Predisposing factors include:

 Once the presence of an obstruction has been confirmed, the horse should be muzzled, and feed and water withheld.
 Acute, simple obstructions may resolve with sedation and consequent relaxation of the esophageal musculature.
-An α2-agonist such as xylazine or detomidine provides good muscle relaxation.
-Oxytocin (0.11 mg/kg, IV) has been demonstrated to provide good esophageal relaxation and has been used to resolve esophageal obstructions.
-Adverse effects may include mild signs of colic, and this drug should not be given to pregnant mares.
-The obstruction should resolve within 1 hr after administration of a muscle relaxant.
+An alpha2-agonist such as xylazine or detomidine provides good skeletal muscle relaxation.
+The obstruction should resolve within 1 hour after administration of a muscle relaxant.
 If the horse is dehydrated, IV fluids may also help to resolve the obstruction.

 After the obstruction has been relieved, endoscopy can be used to assess the esophageal mucosa.
-Circumferential ulceration can lead to stricture formation with recurrence of obstruction.
-Horses that have been choked are at risk of recurrence in the 2–4 wk after the initial event, even without visible esophageal damage.
-Feeding a slurried, pelleted diet or grass can prevent recurrence.
-When the esophagus has been damaged, narrowing is maximal 30 days after the obstruction.
-Before attempts are made to resolve a potential stricture, the horse should be managed medically with dietary modification for 60 days to allow for remodeling of the scar tissue.
-Broad-spectrum antibiotics are administered to prevent or treat aspiration pneumonia, along with anti-inflammatory drugs and tetanus prophylaxis.
-Sucralfate (20–40 mg/kg, PO, tid-qid) has been advocated to facilitate healing of esophageal ulceration.
+Circumferential ulceration can lead to stricture formation and result in recurrence of obstruction.
+Horses that have been choked are at risk of recurrence in the 2–4 weeks after the initial event, even without visible esophageal damage.
+Feeding a slurried, pelleted diet or grass during convalescence can prevent recurrence.
+When the esophagus has been damaged, narrowing is maximal 30 days after the obstruction, but will often resolve as the stricture remodels over time.
+Before attempts are made to resolve a potential stricture surgically, the horse should be managed medically with dietary modification for 60 days to allow for remodeling of the scar tissue.
+Resolution may result during this time without further intervention.
+Broad-spectrum antibiotics are administered to prevent or treat aspiration pneumonia in horses after esophageal obstruction, along with anti-inflammatory drugs and tetanus prophylaxis.
+Sucralfate (20–40 mg/kg, PO, 3-4 times daily) has been advocated to facilitate healing of esophageal ulceration.

 A rectal tear is suspected when there is sudden loss of resistance during palpation and when a copious amount of fresh blood is present on the rectal sleeve.
 Blood-tinged mucus usually indicates mucosal irritation only.
 If a tear is suspected, the severity should be immediately assessed and measures taken to initiate treatment or referral.

-Grade I and II tears can be medically managed with antibiotics, a laxative diet (mineral oil, mashes of complete pelleted feeds or alfalfa pellets, fresh grass) and analgesics (flunixin meglumine) to facilitate defecation.
-Select grade III tears can be managed similarly, if necessary because of financial restrictions, but also require daily manual evacuation for up to 3 wk.
-Peritonitis is a risk, repeat epidurals are required, and the time commitment is substantial.
+Grade I and II tears can be medically managed with antibiotics, a laxative diet (mineral oil, mashes of complete pelleted feeds or alfalfa pellets, fresh grass) and anti-inflammatory medications (NSAIDS) to facilitate defecation.
+Select grade III tears can be managed similarly, if necessary because of financial restrictions, but also require daily manual evacuation for as long as 3 weeks.
+Peritonitis is a risk for grade III tears, repeat epidurals are required, and the time commitment is substantial.
 For the best outcome, grade III and IV tears should be referred to a surgical facility.
 However, it is essential to prevent fecal contamination of the abdomen during transportation; therefore, rectal packing is highly recommended.
 The horse is sedated and an epidural performed using a combination of xylazine and mepivicaine.
 A tampon composed of a 7.5-cm stockinette filled with moist, iodine-soaked cotton, coated with surgical lubricant is inserted until it is located at least 10 cm cranial to the tear.
 The stockinette should be inserted before filling it completely to avoid enlarging the tear.
 The anus is then temporarily occluded with a purse-string suture or towel clamp.
 The horse should be given systemic, broad-spectrum antibiotics, NSAIDs, and appropriate tetanus prophylaxis.
 Prevention of fecal contamination by grade III and IV tears during referral has a direct influence on the success of the outcome.

 At the referral facility, the tear is reassessed to identify additional damage sustained during transportation.
 An abdominocentesis is performed to check for peritonitis.
 After assessment, several treatment options are available.
 For grade II tears with no fecal contamination that are at risk of forming a diverticulum, primary repair using a rectal approach can be attempted using one-handed sutures.
 The horse should be monitored carefully for development of a perirectal abscess, which will require surgical drainage.
 For retroperitoneal tears with fecal contamination, the tear can be packed with iodine-soaked gauze and the cavity cleaned out daily.
 In mares, the cavity can be drained into the vagina, and the tear closed primarily.
 A laxative diet and analgesics are provided to decrease the pain of defecation.
 The most serious complication of retroperitoneal tears is development of an abscess that migrates forward into the abdominal cavity.
 This is prevented by ensuring appropriate drainage into the rectum or vagina.

-For grade III or IV tears in a caudal location, primary repair using sutures through a rectal approach can be attempted.
+For grade III or IV tears in a caudal location, primary repair by hand suturing through a rectal approach can be attempted.
 A successful repair of a grade IV tear using a linear stapling device has been reported.
 This approach requires that the abdomen has minimal to no contamination.
-Alternatively, these tears can be treated through a ventral midline approach, followed by an antimesenteric incision in the caudal small colon and repair through the lumen.
-A celiotomy has the advantage of a large-colon enterotomy and lavage, thus reducing the fecal load on the suture line.
+Alternatively, these tears can be treated through a ventral midline approach.
+A celiotomy has the advantage of a concurrent large-colon enterotomy and lavage, thus reducing the pressure of ingesta on the suture line.

-Postcastration evisceration is always a risk after open castrations, but the risk is increased in draft horses, in Tennessee Walking horses and Standardbreds (because of their larger inguinal rings), or after castration of an adult stallion.
-Evisceration typically occurs within 4 hr of castration, but is a risk for up to 6 days after surgery.
+Postcastration evisceration is always a risk after open castrations, but the risk is increased in draft horses, Tennessee Walking horses, American Saddlebreds, and Standardbreds, or after castration of an adult stallion because of their larger inguinal rings.
+Evisceration typically occurs within 4 hours of castration, but is a risk for as long as 6 days after surgery.

 Evisceration of omentum or small intestine is first identified by a structure hanging out of the surgical incision.
 It is important to instruct the owner to keep the horse quiet and to support the eviscerated structure(s) with a towel to avoid further stretching or damage.
 Examination quickly reveals what structure is involved, so that treatment can be initiated.

-For omental evisceration, the horse is restrained, and rectal palpation performed to ensure that only the omentum is involved.
-Prolapse of the omentum can usually be managed by sedation and emasculating the omentum as far proximal as possible.
-For more severe cases, the horse is placed under short-term general anesthesia, and the omentum and scrotum cleaned and sterilely prepared.
-The omentum is emasculated as proximal as possible, and the scrotum packed with gauze and closed.
-Systemic antibiotics and NSAIDs are administered, and the packing removed in 2 days.
+For omental evisceration, the horse is restrained and rectal palpation performed to ensure that only the omentum is involved.
+Prolapse of the omentum can usually be managed by sedation and emasculation of the omentum as far proximal as possible.
+Alternatively, the horse is placed under short-term general anesthesia, and the omentum and scrotum are cleaned and sterilely prepared.
+The omentum is emasculated as proximal as possible, and the scrotum is packed with gauze and closed.
+Systemic antibiotics and NSAIDs are administered, and the packing is removed in 2 days.
 Barring complications, antibiotics are discontinued on day 3.

 If the small intestine is eviscerated, a short-term general anesthetic is given.
 The intestine is copiously lavaged and examined for damage.
 Avulsion of the mesenteric vessels or intestinal compromise require resection.
-The scrotum should be sutured closed over the eviscerated bowel, and the horse referred to a surgical facility.
-If the intestine appears healthy, it is replaced in the abdomen, which often requires dilation of the internal inguinal ring.
-Care should be taken to replace the intestine within the peritoneal cavity through the inguinal canal, and not through a separate, iatrogenic opening.
-If the herniation cannot be reduced confidently, the scrotum should be packed, sutured closed, and the case referred.
+The scrotum should be sutured closed over the eviscerated bowel and the horse referred to a surgical facility.
+If the intestine appears healthy and without severe contamination, it can be replaced in the abdomen.
+This often requires dilation of the internal inguinal ring.
+Care should be taken to replace the intestine within the peritoneal cavity through the inguinal canal and not through a separate, iatrogenic opening.
+If the herniation cannot be reduced confidently, the scrotum should be sutured closed over the herniated intestine, and the case referred.

 If the herniation can be reduced, the inguinal canal and scrotum are packed with sterile gauze, taking care to prevent introducing gauze into the abdomen, and the scrotum is sutured closed.
 A short segment of gauze is left exposed.
 Alternatively, the external inguinal ring and vaginal tunic can be sutured closed primarily instead of packing.
-Systemic, broad-spectrum antibiotics and NSAIDs are administered, and the horse monitored closely for development of colic or ileus, which may indicate intestinal devitilization.
+Systemic, broad-spectrum antibiotics and NSAIDs are administered, and the horse is monitored closely for development of colic or ileus, which may indicate intestinal devitalization.
 Should that occur, the horse must be referred for abdominal exploratory surgery.
-If the horse progresses well, the packing can be removed in 48 hr, and antibiotics discontinued 24 hr after removal.
+If the horse progresses well, the packing can be removed in 48 hours, and antibiotics can be discontinued 24 hours after removal.
 It is advised to perform a rectal examination before removing the packing to ensure herniation has not recurred and the intestine has not adhered to the packing material.